Langar Dal |Amritsari Dal

 • While lentils are pressure cooking you can make tadka or final tempering alongside.

-• Take a small frying pan and add generous amount of ghee, I used 2 tablespoon sometimes I use olive oil too but it tastes better if you use ghee (clarified butter).
+• Take a small frying pan and add generous amount of ghee, I used 2 tbsp sometimes I use olive oil too but it tastes better if you use ghee (clarified butter).

 • When ghee melts reduce the heat to lowest add cumin seeds.